 We are permitted under our certificate of incorporation to issue up to 10,000,000 shares of preferred stock.
 We can issue shares of our preferred stock in one or more series and can set the terms of the preferred stock without seeking any further approval from our common stockholders.
-4,030 shares of our Series A Preferred Stock remain outstanding as of September 17, 2015.
-Each share of Series A Preferred Stock is convertible at any time, at the option of the holder, and such conversion could dilute the value of our common stock to current stockholders and could adversely affect the market price of our common stock.
-The conversion price decreases if we sell common stock (or equivalents) for a price per share less than the conversion price or less than the market price of the common stock and is also subject to adjustment upon the occurrence of a merger, reorganization, consolidation, reclassification, stock dividend or stock split which results in an increase or decrease in the number of shares of common stock outstanding.
-Upon (i) liquidation, dissolution or winding up of the Company, whether voluntary or involuntary, (ii) sale or other disposition of all or substantially all of the assets of the Company, or (iii) any consolidation, merger, combination, reorganization or other transaction in which the Company is not the surviving entity or in which the shares of common stock constituting in excess of 50% of the voting power of the Company are exchanged for or changed into other stock or securities, cash and/or any other property, after payment or provision for payment of the debts and other liabilities of the Company, the holders of Series A Preferred Stock will be entitled to receive, pro rata and in preference to the holders of any other capital stock, an amount per share equal to \$100 plus accrued but unpaid dividends, if any.
-Any preferred stock that we issue may rank ahead of our common stock in terms of dividend priority or liquidation premiums and may have greater voting rights than our common stock.
+4,030 shares of our Series A Preferred Stock remain outstanding as of September 16, 2016.
+Each share of Series A Preferred Stock is convertible at any time, at the option of the holder, and such conversion outd dilute the value of our common stock to current stockholders and could adversely affect the market price of our common stock.
+The conversion price decreases if we sell common stock (or equivalents) for a price per share less than the conversion price or less than the market price of the common stock dividend or stock split which results in an increase or decrease or the engineer of a merger, reorganization, consolidation, reclassification, stock dividend or stock split which results in an increase or decrease or the engineer of the company, whether voluntary or involuntary, (ii) sale or other disposition of all or substantially all of the Company, whether voluntary or involuntary, (ii) sale or other disposition of all or substantially all of the Company, ion or the substantion, enclassification, stock will be entitled to receive, pro rata and in preference to the holders of any other calpabilitor any other property, after payment or provision for payment of the debts and other liabilities of the Company, the holders of Series A Prefered Stock will be entitled to receive, pro rata and in preference to the holders of any other calpabilitor common stock.